gmmorris/higher-order-classes/README.md

 ============================================================================================

 # How to Grok Higher Order Classes
 One does not simply make up an idiom, so I’ll make it clear, I’m not trying to do that.
-In fact, in many ways, the goal of this article is to make it clear that there is no such thing as a Higher Order Class, that term is total gibberish, but with the mixture of classical OO terms with functional programming paradigms, I’m now finding that the Javascript ecosystem and it’s accompanying idioms can be a little disorientating for those who don’t have a solid grasp in the language’s fundamentals.
+In fact, in many ways, the goal of this article is to make it clear that there is no such thing as a Higher Order Class, that term is total gibberish, but with the mixture of classical OO terms with functional programming paradigms, I’ve heard quite a few Javascript developers expressing some confusion as to how they should approach the patterns they have gotten used to using with JS Objects and Functions when it comes to ES6's new Class definition.

 I’m hoping I can help with that a little.